Rose of Sharon Growing GuideBring the tropics to your garden with Hibiscus syriacus that can overwinter even in

 They prefer moist soil and do not tolerate drought.
-They should be watered regularly and up to twice a day in hotter weather, especially if being grown in a container.
-Watering can be cut back a bit in colder weather.
+Water regularly and up to twice a day in hotter weather, especially if in a container.
+Cut water back a bit in colder weather.
 Water-stressed hibiscus may drop their buds or become more susceptible to insects and disease.
 They should not be left in standing water as this can promote root damage/root rot.

 Hardy varieties will die back to the ground in the winter in colder regions, but new growth will develop from the roots in mid to late spring from the root tops.
-Don’t panic however, as hibiscus are one of the last to show new growth.
 In colder climates, cover the root ball with mulch to insulate it.
-Some varieties require freezing to promote new growth.

 Diseases and Pests: